rust-lang/book/src/ch17-01-futures-and-syntax.md

 ```

 Phew: we finally have some working async code!
 This now compiles, and we can run
 it.
-Pick a couple URLs and run the command line tool.
-You may discover that some
-sites are reliably faster than others, while in other cases which site “wins”
+Before we add code to race two sites against each other, let’s briefly turn
-varies from run to run.
-Let’s briefly turn our attention back to how futures
+our attention back to how futures work.
-work.

 Each *await point*—that is, every place where the code uses the `await`
 keyword—represents a place where control gets handed back to the runtime.
 To